onzfonz/comp227/src/content/2/en/part2e.md

   }
 ```

-When the error occurs we add a descriptive error message to the <em>errorMessage</em> state.
+When the error occurs we add a descriptive error message to the `errorMessage` state.
-At the same time, we start a timer, that will set the <em>errorMessage</em> state to <em>null</em> after five seconds.
+At the same time, we start a timer, that will set the `errorMessage` state to `null` after five seconds.

 The result looks like this:

 ![error removed from server screenshot from app](../../images/2/26e.png)

-The code for the current state of our application can be found in the  <i>part2-7</i> branch on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part2-7).
+The code for the current state of our application can be found in the  *part2-7* branch on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part2-7).

 ### Inline styles